IGME-202-2231/project-1-Auden-Clifford/README.md

 ## Known Issues

 The forces involved in collisions are not accurate, momentum is not conserved when it should be.
 However, despite the fact that my physics sytem is essentially "faking it" (in my opinion) it works well enough to pass.

+Enemies sometimes spawn inside player; the collisions are quickly resolved, but this can unfairly disadvantage the player.

 ### Requirements not completed